CLMBRs/modal-typology/README.md

 * flavor
 * can_express

-Each row is one observation: `can_express` has values stating whether or not an expression is capable of expressing a particular combination of force and flavor.
+Each row is one observation: `can_express` has values stating whether or not an `expression` (orthographically represented) is capable of expressing a particular combination of `force` and `flavor`.

 # TODOs